Durham, NC · Student-Led · 2026

 "We wanted to do something that mattered beyond a grade.
 We wanted to see real change in our own backyard."

-— The Cleanup Central Team, Durham Academy MS · Class of 2026
+— The Cleanup Central Team, Durham Academy MS · Class of 2030

 How We Got Here

 Cleanup Central didn't start in a boardroom or a nonprofit office.
-It started in a middle school classroom with a simple question: what if students could actually fix this?
+It started in a middle school classroom with a simple question: What if students could actually fix this?

 We noticed the litter along roads, in parks, and near local waterways.
 We saw the data on pollution's impact on our community.
 And we realized that while the problem felt big, the solution could start small—with students like us organizing cleanups, competing with other schools, and building habits of environmental responsibility that will last a lifetime.